What is an energy drink?

 All ingredients

-A Nutrition Facts table showing the amount of calories and other nutrients in the product
+A Supplemented Food Facts table showing the amount of calories, nutrients and supplemental ingredients in the product

 Allergen information, if any